 At OBGYN matters we are keen to promote choice for women.
 Most women will choose to try and have as natural a birth as possible, however, an increasing number of women are now making an informed choice to have an elective caesarean section.
 This decision has now been supported by NICE and we fully support this choice.
 Our team of Consultants have very extensive experience in performing Caesarean sections.
 Between them they have delivered more than 5,000 babies by Caesarean Section!

 A Caesarean section can be a very positive experience and we do our best to make it as pleasant and relaxed as possible.
 Almost all our women have epidural or spinal anaesthesia and are awake for the birth.
 We encourage women and their partners to watch the baby being delivered, we can delay cord clamping if desired and we encourage skin to skin contact with the baby whilst the Caesarean is completed.
 The baby is normally delivered within just a few minutes and is then given to mum and dad to cuddle if that is what they wish.
 The rest of the operation then takes about another 30 minutes.
-We like husbands to come into the operating theatre (it really isn’t that bad!), they can be very supportive, take lots of pictures and need to be there to share the experience (they may even wish to cut the cord).
+We like husbands to come into the operating theatre even during the Covid pandemic (it really isn’t that bad!), they can be very supportive, take lots of pictures and need to be there to share the experience (they may even wish to cut the cord).
 We ask couples if they have any particular, personal wishes and to bring their own music to make the atmosphere as relaxing as possible.

 The surgery has started.
 Everyone seems relaxed!